 Retailers know that those shopping Emails they send us get results.
 That’s why they send us so many of them.
 I don’t know about you, but I don’t like being part of someone’s marketing plan!

 Exercise your option to say NO. When they ask me for my phone number or my Email at checkout, I just politely say – I don’t give out that information.
 It startles them because probably 95% of the people don’t do that, but they get over it.
 And when I buy stuff online and can’t get out of giving them my Email, I immediately unsubscribe.
 I don’t need or want that garbage in my Email.

 Or, if you want to take advantage of particular discount codes or sales, set up a filter to send them to a special folder.
 Then when you’re ready to go shopping, check your folder for the discount codes.
 I’m all about the discount codes.
 I’ve got a whole post about shopping Emails.

 Remember, we said we were going to get serious about this, right?
-Do you think you’re the only one dealing with this problem?
-Lots of people have spending and debt problems.
-It’s almost epidemic in American society.
+Do you think you’re the only one dealing with shopping addiction?
+It’s more common than you’d think.
+It’s almost epidemic in American society because it’s a common way to handle anxiety, boredom, or feeling deprived.
 You shouldn’t be ashamed, especially if you are working on fixing the problem.
 You should be really PROUD of yourself for making the change.